Digitizing family photos, film reels, and memories.

 If you’re going the DIY route, having the right tools is essential.
 For photos, slides, and documents, a good flatbed scanner is your best friend.
 Look for one that can scan at a high resolution—at least 600 DPI is a great starting point for photos.
 For slides and film negatives, you’ll need a scanner with a transparency adapter or a dedicated film scanner to get clear, vibrant images.
 Before you buy, check your local library!
 Many have high-quality scanners available for public use, which can save you a lot of money.

-DIY vs. Professional Services: What's Best for You?
+DIY vs. Pro Services: Which Is Right for You?

 The DIY approach gives you complete control, but it requires a significant investment of time and patience.
 It’s a great option for scanning photos and documents if you enjoy the process.
 However, for media like videotapes and film reels, professional help is often the better choice.
 The equipment is specialized and expensive, and old tapes can be incredibly fragile.
 A professional photo transfer service can also save you hundreds of hours of work.
 Services like YesVideo have the expertise and technology to safely handle delicate formats and produce high-quality digital files, letting you focus on enjoying the memories instead of troubleshooting old hardware.